zold-io/zold/README.md

 propagates the manifestation to other nodes, they propagate further.
 When any node goes down, the node that detected such a situation, notifies other nodes and they exlude the failed node from the list.

+## Corner Cases

+**Too long wallet**.
+If a wallet has too many transactions, its validation will take too long, since will require

 ## License (MIT)